schwartzlab-methods/NEST/compute_canada_readme.md

 pip3 install csv pickle gzip matplotlib scipy sklearn
 ```

+## Install Torch with CUDA support for GPU usage
 Next, see which pytorch and CUDA versions are available:
 ```
 avail_wheels "torch*"